 At Southridge First School, the children are generally very well behaved.
 Our positive behaviour management usually results in a harmonious learning environment.
-However there are occasions when a child's behaviour is particularly challenging.
-Staff should bear in mind that there may be a variety of circumstances - emotional and social etc which are connected with poor behaviour.
-Support should be sought as early as possible from within school or from outside agencies such as the Outreach team, Education Psychologist, CAMHS, Social Services etc. The Headteacher and SENDCO will initiate this support.
-In all cases parental involvement is essential.
-Strategies may include:
+However, there are occasions when a child's behaviour is particularly challenging.
+Staff should bear in mind that there may be a variety of circumstances - emotional and social etc. which relate to poor behaviour.